noctis122/noctis122/README.md

 🎨 IEEE CS Chapter Project Manager
 🤖 I explore AI, machine learning, and computer vision
 🚀 I work on innovative tech projects and research applications
-📚 I share about my work & research in AI and TTS on [LinkedIn](www.linkedin.com/in/mouhib-farhat)
+📚 I share about my work & research in AI and data science on [LinkedIn](www.linkedin.com/in/mouhib-farhat)